-Seton Hill offers more than 80 undergraduate and 16 graduate programs in the natural and health sciences, performing and visual arts, business, humanities, education and social sciences - so whatever your ambitions, Seton Hill knows how to turn your passion into a meaningful career.
+The majority of Seton Hill's undergraduate and graduate programs in the natural and health sciences, performing and visual arts, business, humanities, education and social sciences are open to international students - so whatever your ambitions, Seton Hill knows how to turn your passion into a meaningful career.
 (And if you’re not sure what direction you want your education, or your career, to take – no problem.
 We can help with that, too.)

 The Intercultural Orientation Program acquaints students with the University, the local community and American life, including an introduction to a variety of American social and cultural customs.
 Orientation begins several days prior to the beginning of the fall semester.

 Expect to find plenty of activities on Seton Hill's 200-acre campus, located an hour from metropolitan Pittsburgh (in the state of Pennsylvania in the eastern U.S.) The natural surroundings on campus, and the nearby retail and historic districts of the town of Greensburg, make outdoor recreation, shopping and cultural experiences readily available.
 The Greensburg community also provides convenient opportunities for internships in government, business, social services, journalism, and many other fields.
 Visit Campus & Region for more information.